Family-friendly destination on the edge of Hocking Hills

 More information on Wahkeena Nature Preserve

-There is no designated picnicking spot.
+Picnicking is not allowed.
 We packed some sandwiches and ate them in the parking lot.
-Lancaster is only 15 minutes away, where you’ll find many eating out options.
+Lancaster is only 15 minutes away, where you’ll find many restaurants.

 Want to try another hike?
 Check out Shallenberger Nature Preserve.